 Giardiasis (beaver fever)

-Last Reviewed: March 2023
+Last Reviewed: March 2026

 What is giardiasis?

-Giardiasis is an intestinal (bowel) illness caused by a microscopic parasite called Giardia.
+Giardiasis is an intestinal (bowel) illness caused by a tiny parasite called Giardia.
 It is a common illness that causes diarrhea (loose stool/poop).
 The most common way people get sick with giardiasis is by swallowing contaminated water, but people can also get sick from contaminated food, surfaces, and objects.

 Who gets giardiasis?

-Anyone can become infected with Giardia, but those at greater risk include in children and staff in daycare centers, foreign travelers, and people who drink improperly treated water.
+Anyone can become infected with Giardia, but those at greater risk include children and staff in daycare centers, foreign travelers, and people who drink improperly treated water.

 How is this parasite spread?